AR 290 Interior Design Materials and Resources

 Attendance Policy:Instructors are required to maintain attendance records and to report absences via the online attendance reporting system.

-Park University 2007-2008 Undergraduate Catalog Page 87-88Students are expected to come to class prepared to participate in discussions.
+Park University 2006-2007 Undergraduate Catalog Page 89-90Students are expected to come to class prepared to participate in discussions.
 The lecture class provides a group setting where students learn by individual as well as group experiences.

 Group interaction speeds learning and increases the depth of study for all.
 Feedback from the instructor is an important element of learning.
 Therefore, class attendance is required.

-Attendance will be taken at the beginning of each class period.
-It is the student's responsibility to be present at the time of attendance.
+An attendance sheet will be passed around at the beginning of each class.
+It is your responsibility to sign the attendance sheet.

 In case of illness or emergency, the instructor must be notified prior to class by leaving an email message.
 Individuals are allowed 3 absences which will be recorded as Excused.
 Final semester grade will be lowered a full grade for each additional absence from class.